2012 London mayoral election: Other candidates

 Jenny Jones launched her mayoral campaign as the Green Party candidate on 16 October 2011 with the release of a mini manifesto.

 Benita's supporters complained at her exclusion from several debates.

 UKIP candidate Lawrence Webb was listed as 'Fresh Choice for London' rather than as the UK Independence Party on the ballot paper, albeit with the UKIP logo, after they filled in nomination papers incorrectly.
 UKIP leader Nigel Farage was described as "furious" at this, saying it was a "cockup" which cost UKIP votes.

-Cortiglia's core policies included free weekend travel on public transport and a minimum five-year prison term for knife crime.
-However, his candidacy was marked by controversy over a 2003 interview, in which Cortiglia is quoted:
+BNP candidate Calos Cortiglia's core policies included free weekend travel on public transport and a minimum five-year prison term for knife crime.
+His candidacy was marked by controversy over a 2003 interview, in which Cortiglia is quoted:

 Soy argentino oriental, o dicho de otro modo, uruguayo de nacimiento, y me siento muy ligado emocionalmente a la República Argentina.
 En 1982 me ofrecí como voluntario para ir a las Islas Malvinas.
 Todo nació de mi gran interés por la historia y por haber crecido nutrido por los ideales de lo que podría haber sido y finalmente no fue.
 Esto me llevó finalmente a involucrarme en la carrera periodística que, en definitiva, fue lo que me trajo al Reino Unido.

 That is, Cortiglia said that, feeling an emotional connection to Argentina, in 1982, he had volunteered to go to the Falkland Islands, which was interpreted as showing support for Argentina in the Falklands War.
 In 2011, Cortiglia labelled the erroneous suggestion that he had fought for Argentina as "far left fabrication" and explained the quote in La Nación so:

 As a State employee and as a Uruguayan (not as a British citizen), I made a public pronouncement expressing the position of the Uruguayan government.
 If Argentina had suspected, at any point in time, that Uruguay would be siding with Britain or helping Britain, Uruguayan neutrality would have been compromised.

 Cortiglia explained his reasons for joining the British National Party in a statement introducing his candidacy:

 I want to help preserve the freedoms, values and traditions that help make this a great country to live in.
 That's why I joined the British National Party twelve years ago.
 I wanted to pay back the country that has been so kind to me and my family.
 I wanted to work with others who felt the same way as me.